carlesfernandez/gnsssdr-telecorenta/README.md

 gnss-sdr version 0.0.19.git-next-ff11347a0
 ```

-Connect your USB dongle.

-Now you are ready to use the image.
-Go to your favorite working folder, copy your configuration file there (for instance, `rtl.conf`) and run the following command:
+You are now ready to use the image.
+Navigate to your preferred working directory, copy your configuration file there (e.g., `rtl.conf`, see an example of its content below), and run the following command:

 ```
 docker run -it --rm -v $PWD:/home \